lemaster1/Time-Series-with-ARIMA-Models-Predicting-Top-5-Chicago-Zip-Codes-to-Invest/README.md

 # Business Case Summary

-Master Advisory firm has been hired to find the top 5 zip codes to invest in the Chicago housing market.
-The metrics for top investments are (1.)
+Project to find the top 5 zip codes to invest in the Chicago housing market.
+The metrics using for this project's top investments are (1.)
 ROI and (2.) risks.
 ROI has the highest determining factor.
-We view one of the best methods to manage risks are by avoiding those investments that have the sharpest declines during market crashes and consolidations.
+One of the best methods to manage risks are by avoiding those investments that have the sharpest declines during market crashes and consolidations.
 Other investment considerations include:  (1) Those neighborhoods with Chicago’s tier 1 classifications as well as having some of the lowest violent crime percentages.
 (2) More established neighborhoods that still have high past growth rates
 (3.)
 A time horizon of at least 10 years to minimize liquids and market risks

 You will have these results as part of this technical notebook for you review.
 In addition, there will be a summary of observations of the data and our recommendations of top 5 zip codes.